Soorajskr/Azure_DevOps_Malayalam/Session_10_Terraform.md

-🚀 Windows Virtual Machine Creation on Azure with Terraform This guide demonstrates how to deploy a Windows Virtual Machine in Azure using Terraform.
-It includes all necessary Azure resources such as Resource Group, Virtual Network, Subnet, Network Security Group, Public IP, and Network Interface.
+# 🚀 Windows Virtual Machine Creation on Azure with Terraform

+This guide demonstrates how to deploy a Windows Virtual Machine in Azure using Terraform.
+It includes all necessary Azure resources such as:

+- Resource Group
+- Virtual Network
+- Subnet
+- Network Security Group
+- Public IP
+- Network Interface
+- Virtual Machine

+---

-📁 Variables
+## 📁 Variables

 variable "azurerm_resource_group" {
   type    = string